CenturyLiu/race_car/README.md

  - Download weights for cone-detection by yolov3

    Cone detection using yolov3 is an important part for the racecar to navigate in the simulation environment.
-The model weights for cone-detection in simulation can be found at [link_google_drive](https://drive.google.com/file/d/1v10CjppNhtrEHk5q-NI00J-4zd32zwtI/view?usp=sharing).
-Please download the weights from any of the links and put it into
+The model weights for cone-detection in simulation can be found at [link_google_drive](https://drive.google.com/file/d/1v10CjppNhtrEHk5q-NI00J-4zd32zwtI/view?usp=sharing) or [微云](https://share.weiyun.com/AdCRTVkk) Please download the weights from any of the links and put it into

    `~/race_car_ws/src/scripts/detect`